secondbit/secondbit.github.com/_posts/2010-12-02-team-paddy.md

 ## Day Job

-Paddy's full-time employment is as a Developer Experience Engineer at [Iron.io](http://www.iron.io), a startup that builds services for developers building on the cloud.
-His duties there include documenting, creating tools, developer outreach, and generally ensuring that developers enjoy using the services.
+Paddy&rsquo;s full-time employment is as a Software Engineer at DramaFever, a video streaming service for international content.
+This is what he does in his free time.

 ## Tech Specs